wiktrek/golink/readme.md

 # plans:

 - create API endpoints: create link, account.
-Account will have usernames + passwords no email stuff no resetting passwords for now.
+Account will have usernames + passwords no resetting passwords for now.
 - create simple webpage for sending requests
 - automate deleting short links
 - make golink work
 - make golink pretty
-- SQLite db??
+- db: mySQL for now maybe I will change it to postgreSQL
 - host it???